jparker25/Parker_Short_2023_mutual_stabilization/README.md

 The second is `paper_figures` which conatins all figures generated `generate_graphics.py` (see Figure Generation section).

 All other files are for generation of the figures or analysis of the simulations.
-The vast majority of code within the scripts are commented.
-Questions can be directed to the corresponding author.
+The code is largely commented however if questions arise please direct these to the corresponding author.

 </blockquote>
 </details>